rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 ### 💅 Guidelines for coding style, conventions

-> If you're in doubt our might implement complex or critical features, please write a test that gives you (and future-you and me who will have to take care of maintenance) enough confidence in that it will notify us if the feature is broken (by failing).
+> If you're in doubt or implementing complex or critical features, please write a test that gives you (and future-you and me who will have to take care of maintenance) enough confidence in that it will notify us if the feature is broken (by failing).

 The nit-picky part.
 What coding style should everyone adhere to?
 What is your *definition of done* when it comes to test-coverage?
 Avoid flawed Pull Requests by mentioning your quality expectations here.